 To improve security, user consent is required to load kernel extensions installed with or after installing macOS 10.13.
 This process is known as User-Approved Kernel Extension Loading.
 Administrator authorisation is required to approve a kernel extension.
 Kernel extensions don’t require authorisation if they:

 Were installed on a Mac when using macOS 10.12 or earlier

 Are allowed to load without user consent by using the

 spctlcommand-line tool available when a Mac was booted from recoveryOS

 Are allowed to load using mobile device management (MDM) configuration

 Starting with macOS 10.13.2, users can use MDM to specify a list of kernel extensions that load without user consent.
-This option requires a Mac running macOS 10.13.2 that’s enrolled in MDM—through Apple School Manager, Apple Business Manager, or MDM enrollment done by the user.
+This option requires a Mac with macOS 10.13.2 that’s enrolled in MDM — through Apple School Manager, Apple Business Manager or MDM enrolment done by the user.